Indian Ocean (band): 1980s: Formation

 In the early 1980s, Asheem Chakravarty played tabla for a Bengali band Niharika.
 In 1984, Susmit Sen, a fan of Niharika, met him during a concert.

 For the next 3 years, with Sen as the guitarist and Chakravarty on tabla and drums, they experimented with their music without writing original lyrics.
 Apart from a concert at Roorkee University, there were not many notable performances by them.

 1990: Demo tape

 The name Indian Ocean was suggested by Sen's father in 1990.
 Shaleen Sharma was taken on as the drummer, and Indrajit Dutta and Anirban Roy as bassists.
 The band recorded a demo, with the help of Sen selling his electric guitar to raise the required money.
 The tape was 45 minutes long and consisted of 7 songs, all recorded in a single day.
-Despite the rushed recording, the quality of the demo tape impressed HMV and they were offered an album deal.
+Despite the rushed recording, the quality of the demo tape impressed His Master's Voice and they were offered an album deal.